lukegjpotter/CyclingRouteUtils/README.md

 # Cycling Route Utils

-A RESTful Service that takes a Strava Route URL, or a RideWithGPS Route URL, and a DateTime, and returns the VeloViewer URL (Strava Route only) and MyWindSock URL with the timecode of the DateTime supplied.
+A RESTful Service that takes a Strava Segment URL, Strava Route URL, or a RideWithGPS Route URL, and a DateTime, and returns the VeloViewer URL (Strava only) and MyWindSock URL with the timecode of the DateTime supplied.
 It even works with Strava.App.Link links.

 ### Upcoming Features